 From the April 19, 2017 NACAC Bulletin:

-Co-Leaders of the African American Special Interest Group:
+Co-Leaders of the Black and African Diaspora Special Interest Group:

 Eric Stokes, The University of Tennessee

 NACAC Special Interest Groups (SIGs) nurture the growing diversity in our association by providing "micro" communities where members can network and add value to their membership experience.
 These smaller subsets of members are formed for the purpose of knowledge sharing and discussion among members with similar interests whether they are specific subjects, issues or type of institution, or students they serve.

 The mission of the Black and African Diaspora Special Interest Group is to support and advance the work of counseling and enrollment professionals as we help our students and communities realize their full potential, with particular emphasis on African American's transition to postsecondary education.
 The Black and African Diaspora SIG is committed to promoting highly professional, hands-on community work that fosters ethical and social responsibility.